🛠

 Gyroflow was designed with modularity in mind.
-The core is a library that can be used for video editor plugins, main program GUI and potentially in other places where video is processed.
+Gyroflow Core is a library that can be used for video editor plugins, main program GUI and potentially in other places where video is processed.

 Gyroflow core doesn't make any assumptions about video data source, motion data source, user interface, video decoding, encoding or playback.